lulabyte-id/pos-up/README.md

 # POS Up!

-This project is a scalable SaaS-style platform designed to assist delivery companies in managing their operations efficiently.
+This project is a scalable SaaS-style platform designed to assist SME business in managing their transactions efficiently.
 The platform is built using Laravel, a PHP framework, and utilizes the Filament package for the admin panel, Stancl/Tenancy for multi-tenancy support, and Vue.js for the client panel.

 ## Features